-To make Facebook video ads, you need the right message and content to capture your customer’s attention.
+To make Facebook video ads, you need the right message and content to capture their attention.
 You’ll need to appeal to their emotions while at the same time, creating entertaining and engaging videos to keep their attention.
 If you don’t capture their attention within 3 seconds, you’ve lost them.

-It’s not as hard as it sounds.
+Luckily, it’s not that difficult either.
 Join us as we go into the many strategies for creating engaging, entertaining, and compelling Facebook video ads.

 Content and General Tips